-A two and half hour concert is structured by the primary singer (or violinst, vainka, flautist, or nagasvaram vidwan if it is an instrumental concert), as a set of songs, of different ragas, and varying durations.
-Most songs have a basic lyric, which the singer renders, usally accompanied by a violin and a mridangam.
+A two and half hour concert is structured by the primary singer (or violinist, vainka, flautist, or nagasvaram vidwan if it is an instrumental concert), as a set of songs, of different ragas, and varying duration.
+Most songs have a basic lyric, which the singer renders, usually accompanied by a violin and a mridangam.
 Sometimes a second or third percussion instrument, - ghatam, kanjira, morsing, konnakol, tavil, or even Hindustani tabla, may be used.
 Extremely rarely, a flute, veena, chitraveena accompanies the singer instead of the violin.

 This should explain Listening Tip 1.

-Vruttams are often songs from classical Tamil poetry of the sixth to twelfth centuries – poems of the Alwars, from Tevaram, Kamba Ramayanam etc. They are usually rendered without percussion accompanying, so slow, and very fluid and emoitional.
+Viruttams are often songs from classical Tamil poetry of the sixth to twelfth centuries – poems of the Alwars, from Tevaram, Kamba Ramayanam etc. They are usually rendered without percussion accompanying, so slow, and very fluid and emotional.

-A thillana is a musical number composed for a dance, and just has notes for musical notations, no actual lyric.
+A thillaana is a musical number composed for a dance, and just has notes for musical notations, no actual lyric.

 Well Kept Secret 1 While a song is structured around a lyric, most rasikas don’t come for the poetic beauty of the song, but its musical rendering by the artist.
 This is one major reason, why Carnatic rasikas can enjoy so many songs, regardless of language.

 Most ardent rasikas will deny this, vehemently.
 The deep philosophy of Thyaggaya’s lyrics, the brilliant vocabulary of Deekshitar, the undeniable bhakti of Purandaradasa, the simplicty of Papanasam Sivan’s tamil, or the delightful metaphors and alankara phrases of Andal and Arunachala Kavi….
 What rich poetry, they will say.